-work in the Barnard River catchment
+work in the Barnard River Catchment

 Since 2011 when the catchment of the Barnard River was identified as a significant source of sediment and nutrient pollution in the Manning River, MidCoast Water Services has undertaken a variety of works to improve the situation.
 The largest projects are at Glen Almond, near Nundle; and on unsealed public roads within the flood zone of the upper Barnard River and its tributaries.

 In July 2011, MidCoast Water Services purchased a property in the headwaters of the Manning Catchment.
 It is located on the upper Barnard River at Barry, 80 km north west of Gloucester.
 The 1011 hectares are in steep, rugged terrain with highly erodible soils.
-At the time of aquisition there were a number of problems which were contributing to the high suspended sediment load in the Barnard River, so to poor water quality downstream in the Manning.
+At the time of acquisition there were a number of problems which were contributing to the high suspended sediment load in the Barnard River, and to poor water quality downstream in the Manning.
 These included unvegetated, eroding river banks with unrestricted cattle access; a large amount of gully erosion; pastures with poor ground cover; failing dams; and eroding dirt roads and tracks across the property.